rshkv/hackschool-chatbots/README.md

     ```
     A folder named _vbb-bot_ will be created.

-2. We need some other people's code, too.
+2. We need some other people's code too.
 Go inside that folder with
     ```
     cd vbb-bot
     ```